 In response to the aggression in Ukraine, the West has sanctioned key Russian entities and Kremlin “cronies” and NATO has rotated some forces through its eastern member states.
 Moscow, in turn, has banned many food imports from Europe and embraced a more stand-alone economic model.
 Yet Russia would gain from open markets that leverage its entry into the World Trade Organization, which the West supported.

 Moscow faces a choice between two paths.
 One is to continue confronting the West, and seek retribution on its own against the Islamic State.
 But this holds little prospect of improving Russia's security or economic condition.

 The second path is to work with the West.
 In Syria, Moscow could collaborate to defeat the Islamic State on the battlefield while pursuing a more inclusive rule.
 Transitional arrangements to share power could make Syria more stable.
 They should involve Shia, Sunni, and other minorities.
 In Ukraine, Moscow could begin by withdrawing from the occupied areas in the east.
 The West would end the sectoral sanctions that have harmed Russia's economy.
 The issue of Crimea could be left for the future.

 Could the downing of Metrojet Flight 9268 prompt a change of direction for Russia?
 That’s for its own people to decide.
 The West should not hesitate, however, to reciprocate if Russia embarks on a more constructive and open course.

-William Courtney is an adjunct senior fellow at the nonprofit, nonpartisan RAND Corporation, and a former U.S. ambassador to Kazakhstan, Georgia, and a U.S.-Soviet nuclear testing commission.
+William Courtney is an adjunct senior fellow at the nonpartisan, nonprofit RAND Corporation and was U.S. ambassador to Kazakhstan, Georgia, and a U.S.-Soviet nuclear testing commission.